Who Are We?

 Mel Waldeck began as our Children’s Ministry Worker in 2016 and works two days a week.
 Mel is passionate about helping children to know, live and share the Gospel.
 She strives to equip and encourage parents in their role of discipling their children and further the Children’s ministry at KPC.
 Her role also involves a number of logistical and administrative tasks that enable the children to be looked after in a caring and safe environment.
 Mel is married to Peter, has 3 kids and enjoys cooking and being active.

-We have three elders who oversee and lead our church – Andrew Brown, Rob Miller and Rodney Brydon.
+We have four elders who oversee and lead our church – Rodney Brydon, David Fairhurst, Rob Miller, and Riaan Saunders.
 Rob is our Session Clerk.

 Committee of Management

 The ‘business’ and ‘accounting’ side of church is looked after by our Committee of Management.
-Ian Muller is the secretary, Keith Esson the Treasurer, Annette McGrath, Irwan Djamaludin and Kristian Cruickshank make up the rest of the committee.
+Ian Muller is the secretary, Keith Esson the Treasurer, Annette McGrath, Irwan Djamaludin, Libby Constable and Jon Thorlton make up the rest of the committee.
 Debbie Esson does the book-keeping.

 The Committee of Management is elected/re-elected each year at the Annual Congregational Meeting – which is usually held in March.